White Tea What is it and Why is it Different?

 White and Green have More Antioxidants than Black Tea

-Our traditional black tea is fermented while green tea is steamed rather than fermented so as to allow the leaf to retain the majority of the polyphenols and antioxidants within it.
-The processing of Oolong lies somewhere in the middle of the way in which the green and black teas are processed.
+Our traditional black tea is fermented while green tea is steamed rather than fermented.
+This allows the leaf to retain the majority of the polyphenols and antioxidants within it.
+The processing of Oolong tea lies somewhere in the middle of the way in which the green and black teas are processed.

 White tea is the least processed tea and relies more on dehydration rather than fermentation, but what makes it truly unique is the period within which it is picked.
 The best quality white tea leaves of the Camellia Sinensis plant are picked and harvested before the leaves of the plant are fully open and it is these tender shoots that were originally referred to as white tea.
 The picking occurs at a time when the young buds of the plant are still covered in a fine white hair and hence is the reasoning why white tea is the name given to the tea leaves derived from this special picking.
 White tea leaves are much rarer than other tea leaves and for this reason can also be much more expensive.
 White tea leaf is also considered to be the highest quality available to consumers.
 Today there are varying grades of white tea and it is the processing method which generally dictates these classifications.

 Catechin concentrations are highest in unbroken unfermented tea leaves.
 As these are the main component of white tea the antioxidant content surpasses even that of green teas for the health benefits that it can provide.
 Studies also suggest that white tea contains a higher level of gallic acid and theobromine than do other varieties.